 There are several options to prepare the garlic for different uses.
 You can follow the steps up to removing from the dehydrator.
 Then crumble by hand to leave it in larger pieces.
 You can then add pieces of garlic to soups and stews where they will re-hydrate.

-You could also combine with salt for garlic salt or use onions for onion powder or onion salt.
+You could also combine with salt for garlic salt.
+You can use this same method for onions to make onion powder or onion salt.
 I’ve even made celery powder using celery leftover from a party tray.

 Let me know if you try this out!
 What did you dehydrate?
 How do you plan on using it?